thedutchruben/Minecraft-Web-Tools/README.md

-# minecraftMaterialList
+# Minecraft Web Tools

-A list of materials from minecraft for html
+A list for websites to select materials, entities , particles and sounds.

 Supported versions:

 - 1.13.2
 - 1.14.4
 - 1.15.2
+- 1.16.1